mossbanay/Psychology-3-4/Questions/Chapter8.md

 #### Suggest an explanation of the results in terms of interference.

-Group A who went to sleep immediately after the learning of the nonsense syllables limited the degree to which new information learnt during normal waking activity interfers with the sbility to retrieve the syllables.
-However, Group B did not undergo such prevention and were consequently more effected more interference with other information and performed worse on recall as a result.
+Group A who went to sleep immediately after the learning of the nonsense syllables limited the degree to which new information learnt during normal waking activity could interfere with the memory of the syllables.
+However, Group B did not undergo such prevention and consequently experienced more interference with other information and performed worse on recall as a result.

 #### Construct a research hypothesis for the experiment.